 Microsoft Dynamics 365 Business Central will be available at two price points: Essentials and Premium.
-Licenses for Dynamics 365 Business Central Essentials will be $70 USD (approximately £50 GBP) per user/month and Dynamics 365 Business Central Premium will stand at $100 USD (approximately £70 GBP) per user/month.
+Licenses for Dynamics 365 Business Central Essentials will be £52.79 GBP per user/month and Dynamics 365 Business Central Premium will stand at £75.40 GBP per user/month.
 All users in a tenancy must have the same license type, businesses will not be able to mix and match Essentials and Premium licenses.

 Microsoft Dynamics 365 Business Central Essentials will include the following functionality: